03NgSam/Information-Network-Security/README.md

 # Information-Network-Security

+# 🔑 Cryptographic Implementations

 ## 📌 Overview
-This repository contains Python and C implementations of various classical encryption algorithms, commonly studied in Information and Network Security courses.
-These ciphers are fundamental in understanding the principles of cryptography and data security.
+This repository contains implementations of fundamental cryptographic algorithms, including classical ciphers and modern key exchange methods.
+These algorithms are essential for understanding cryptographic principles and secure communication.

+---

 ## ✨ Features
 - 🔐 **Caesar Cipher**: A simple substitution cipher that shifts each letter in the plaintext by a fixed number of places.